C-firefly/Telegram-Backup-System/README.md

 ---

-3. Install Backup System
+3. Install Git

 pkg install git -y

+---

-Clone repository:
+4. Clone the Repository

 git clone https://github.com/C-Firefly/Telegram-Backup-System

-Change directory:
+---

+5. Enter the Project Directory

 cd Telegram-Backup-System

+---

+6. Run the Installer

 bash install.sh

+The installer will prepare the required environment for the backup system.

 ---

+📱 Termux Storage Permission

+If the program needs access to Android shared storage, run:

+termux-setup-storage

+When Android asks for storage permission, allow it.

+After granting permission, Termux normally provides access through:

+~/storage/shared

+For example:

+~/storage/shared/DCIM
+~/storage/shared/Download
+~/storage/shared/Documents

+«💡 Make sure "STORAGE_DIR" in "config.py" matches the directory you actually want to scan.»

+---

 🔐 Security

+🚨 Never Publish Your Bot Token

-Do not upload or publish your bot token to GitHub.
+Do not upload your real token to GitHub.

-Bad:
+❌ Bad

-BOT_TOKEN = "123456789:AAxxxxxxxx"
+BOT_TOKEN = "123456789:AAxxxxxxxxxxxxxxxx"

-inside a public repository.
+Do not commit a real token inside a public repository.

-Better:
+---

+✅ Better

+Keep your private configuration separate:

 config.py

-should be excluded from Git.

-Add:
+and add it to:

+.gitignore

+Example:

 config.py

-to ".gitignore".

-For a public GitHub repository, an even better solution is to use environment variables or a ".env" file.
+You can also use environment variables or a ".env" file for better secret management.

 ---

 📁 Project Structure

-A basic project can look like:
+A basic project structure looks like:

-telegram-backup/
+Telegram-Backup-System/
 │
 ├── backup.py
 ├── config.py